Pitzer, Atherton and Sanborn Hall

 - Community Kitchen – The kitchen has a refrigerator, oven, stovetop, dishwasher, sink and a small dining area.
 Some cooking supplies for the kitchen are available at the Housing Office

-- Housing Office – Located in the corner between East Sanborn and Pitzer Hall, the Housing Office is where students can go if they have questions about room draw or housing in general.
+- The Residence Life Office – Located in the corner between North Sanborn and East Sanborn Hall, the Housing Office is where students can go if they have questions about room draw or housing in general.
+Students can also get toilet paper, cleaning supplies, and check out vacuums, brooms, etc.

 - Black Student Union Office – located in East Sanborn Hall, C225.